peopleanalyst

 1. Understand that skill is myelin grown by firing neural circuits correctly.

-2. Practice deeply: chunk the skill, repeat it attentively, slow it down, and learn to feel your errors.
+2. Engage in deep practice: operate at the edge of your ability, chunk the skill, repeat it, and learn to feel your errors.

-5. Seek (or become) a master coach who delivers concise, targeted, individualized feedback.
+4. Seek or become a master coach who delivers targeted, information-rich, individualized feedback.

-6. Combine all three elements—deep practice, ignition, coaching—to compound skill over time.
+5. Combine all three elements—deep practice, ignition, and coaching—consistently over thousands of hours.

 Success